 A good 1/2 teaspoon of salt

-- Slice your tomato into about 1/2 cm thick slices.
+- Slice your tomato into 1/2 cm thick slices.

-- Sprinkle the slices with 1 tsp salt and leave for 30 minutes or so, sitting on a cake rack or handy towel.
-Longer is better to draw the moisture out.
+- Sprinkle the slices with 1 tsp salt and leave for 30 minutes or so on a cake rack.

-- Dip your tomato slice into the flour flipping it round for a good coating.
+- Dip your tomato slice into the flour first – flipping it round for a good coating, then the egg and finally the crumbs.

-- Put a generous amount of oil and butter (50/50 mix), into a frypan and heat it over medium heat until it starts to froth and sizzle.
+- Put a generous amount of oil or ghee into a frypan and heat over medium heat until it starts to froth and sizzle.

-- Serve hot with a dollop of Pip’s Easy Peasy Mayo.
+- Serve hot between slices of fresh bread with a dollop of Pip’s Easy Peasy Mayo.

 - Die and go to heaven.